M0ktar/Learning_journal/README.md

 ## 2024-10-21

-For this tutorial, I've learned how to program the player movement in Unity.
+This is the first tutorial that I've done for this session, and I've learned how to program the player movement in Unity.
 I didn't face any particular problems during development, and it was easier to digest and apply what I've learned in this tutorial from the script with ease.
 So for example, code like **public float speed = 10;** and the **float inputX = Input.GetAxis("Horizontal");** & **float inputY = Input.GetAxis("Vertical");** were pretty easy to jot down off by heart (granted I was confused with what **Input.GetAxis** at the time, but what helped me overcome my confusion was understanding that it's a method that handles the user input.
 It involves the rotation and movement of the player.
 What I love the most is that even if I still am confused, I can use the unity documentation to gain further understanding of its function) considering I already garnered knowledge from researching tutorials from coding off of sessions.

 I don't know much about the basics of C# besides mastering my understanding of variables (but besides that, there are still many topics in C# to unpack and learn from).
 During my free time I've tried to learn how to code, but reading scripts and digesting information felt uneasy.
 But, I felt like my knowledge of C# and unity (for someone who knows little of it) has increased thanks to this tutorial, and understanding aspects of programming has become a lot easier with me.